-It is interesting to look at the limit $\alpha \to 1$.
+It is interesting to look at the limit of \eqref{eq:jacdetxuv} when $\alpha$ tends to $1$.
 In this case, the $\alpha$-Grushin plane is the traditional Grushin plane while $\sin_\alpha$ and $\cos_\alpha$ are the usual sine and cosine functions.
-The formula \eqref{distAphiom} simplifies to
+The formula \eqref{jacobianexp} simplifies to

 and thus, we find what was already established in \cite[Proposition 61]{subriemint}: the distortion coefficients of the usual Grushin plane are